 The exact plan of the new zones is available on the council’s website for parking zones.

 “Starting 24 August, changes in parking pricing will be made.
-These changes will come into effect two days prior to the opening of the parking zones, that is on 24 August,” clarified Lišková.
-The annual fees for businessmen will be cut; they will pay 7000 CZK a year for the first car.
+These changes will come into effect two days before the opening of the parking zones, that is on 24 August,” clarified Lišková.
+The annual fees for people in business will be cut; they will pay 7000 CZK a year for the first car.
 Resident fees for the first car will remain unchanged at 1200 CZK per year; fees for the second car will go down 5000 crowns, dropping to 7000 crowns per year.
 Disabled persons will pay the same annual fee as senior citizens over 65 years of age, 360 CZK per car.

 Prague 1 and 2 will transition to the new parking system in October, and Prague 7 will do so in February.
 The city will mostly see new purple zones.